JavaScript Security Best Practices

 Content-Security-Policy: default-src 'self'; script-src 'self' https://trusted-scripts.example.com;

-Inline JavaScript—scripts embedded directly in HTML files or injected dynamically through event handlers—can be a vector for XSS attacks.
-Attackers can inject malicious code through these inline events, which are executed in the context of the page.
+Inline JavaScript―scripting code directly embedded in HTML code or dynamically injected by event handlers―can be exploited for XSS attacks.
+Attackers can inject harmful codes through inline events, executing them with full privilege within the context of the page.

-Instead of using inline JavaScript, move your JavaScript code into separate, external `.js` files.
-This practice also allows you to take full advantage of CSP by disallowing inline scripts.
+Instead of using inline JavaScript, keep your JavaScript code in separate files external to your HTML.
+Doing so allows you to disallow inline scripts fully and take advantage of CSP.

-Modern JavaScript offers various APIs designed to help prevent XSS and other security risks.
+Modern JavaScript builds several APIs aimed at fighting XSS and other threat issues.
 For example:

-– `textContent` vs `innerHTML`: Always prefer `textContent` or `setAttribute()` over `innerHTML` when dealing with user-generated content.
-While `innerHTML` can execute embedded JavaScript, `textContent` simply adds plain text to an element, which avoids executing scripts.
+– `textContent` vs `innerHTML`: Ideally, whenever working with user-generated content, choose `textContent` or `setAttribute()` over `innerHTML`.
+This is because `innerHTML` will execute embedded JavaScript, whereas `textContent` adds mere text to an element without executing any script.

 element.textContent = userInput; // Safe